MCP Workflow Guide for Product Managers

 [Wait for interviews to complete]

-You: Show me the interview summaries and key themes
+You: Show me the NPS average and feature ranking results

 You: Generate a report and publish it for the team